 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiographynophoto}{Hao Wang} is a PhD student with the School of Computer Science and Engineering, Nanyang Technological University, Singapore.
-His research interests include multi-modal analysis and computer vision. \end{IEEEbiographynophoto}
+\begin{IEEEbiography}[{ }]{Hao Wang} is a PhD candidate with the School of Computer Science and Engineering, Nanyang Technological University, Singapore.
+His research interests include cross-modal generation and computer vision. \end{IEEEbiography}

-\begin{IEEEbiographynophoto}{Guosheng Lin} is currently an Assistant Professor with the School of Computer Science and Engineering, Nanyang Technological University, Singapore.
-His research interests include computer vision and machine learning. \end{IEEEbiographynophoto}
+\begin{IEEEbiography}[{ }]{Guosheng Lin} is currently an Assistant Professor with the School of Computer Science and Engineering, Nanyang Technological University, Singapore.
+His research interests include computer vision and machine learning. \end{IEEEbiography}

-\begin{IEEEbiographynophoto}{Steven C. H. Hoi} is currently the Managing Director of Salesforce Research Asia, and a Professor (on leave) of the School of Information Systems, Singapore Management University, Singapore.
-Prior to joining SMU, he was an Associate Professor with Nanyang Technological University, Singapore.
+\begin{IEEEbiography}[{ }]{Steven C. H. Hoi} is currently the Managing Director of Salesforce Research Asia, and a Professor of Information Systems at Singapore Management University, Singapore.
 He received his Bachelor degree from Tsinghua University, P.R.
 China, in 2002, and his Ph.D degree in computer science and engineering from The Chinese University of Hong Kong, in 2006.
-His research interests are machine learning and data mining and their applications to multimedia information retrieval (image and video retrieval), social media and web mining, and computational finance, etc., and he has published over 150 refereed papers in top conferences and journals in these related areas.
-He has served as the Editor-in-Chief for Neurocomputing Journal, general co-chair for ACM SIGMM Workshops on Social Media (WSM’09, WSM’10, WSM’11), program co-chair for the fourth Asian Conference on Machine Learning (ACML’12), book editor for “Social Media Modeling and Computing”, guest editor for ACM Transactions on Intelligent Systems and Technology (ACM TIST), technical PC member for many international conferences, and external reviewer for many top journals and worldwide funding agencies, including NSF in US and RGC in Hong Kong.
-He is an IEEE Fellow and ACM Distinguished Member. \end{IEEEbiographynophoto}
+He has served as the Editor-in-Chief for Neurocomputing Journal, general co-chair for ACM SIGMM Workshops on Social Media, program co-chair for the fourth Asian Conference on Machine Learning, book editor for “Social Media Modeling and Computing”, guest editor for ACM Transactions on Intelligent Systems and Technology.
+He is an IEEE Fellow and ACM Distinguished Member. \end{IEEEbiography}